osmoscraft/osmosnote/packages/server/public/devlog.md

   - How does comand bar and keyboard shortcut share code?
     - Command bar should own its own keyboard shortcut service.
     - Input service should focus on handling text editing inputs, not command.
+  - Refactor git utilities.
+They are a mess

 ## IDE V2

+- A fraction of delay after entering any command that waits for server.
+- URL search needs debouncer.
+Invalid url blocks UI
+- Strong need to curate a list based on tags
 - Display Title AND Tag in seach result, with overflow handling e.g. This is the name of a note that...
 Tag1, Tag2, Tag3...
 - Consider support shortcut to insert current time (northstar?)
 - Use History Service to track every keypress and use debouncer to improve performance